 But there was even more, and this was the sad part.
 Turn to Luke 10 verse 13.
-In Luke 10 verse 13 Jesus is pronouncing a curse here and He says this, "Woe to you, Chorazin," woe means damnation, it is literally a permanent curse, "Woe to you, Chorazin," and then this sad thing, "Woe to you, Bethsaida."
+In Luke 10 verse 13 Jesus is pronouncing a curse here and He says this, "Woe to you, Chorazin."
+Woe means damnation.
+It is literally a permanent curse.
+"Woe to you, Chorazin."
+And then this sad thing: "Woe to you, Bethsaida."
 That's such a sad thing.
-I mean, how amazing, a little town, just this little village, little fishing village on the northeast shore of Galilee and four of their young guys, four of the young men from their little town are the Apostles of the Messiah, the long awaited Messiah, been awaited for since the promise of Genesis 3:15, that the seed of a woman would come and bruise the serpent's head, all human history waits for this and when He finally comes and picks only twelve for the unique role of apostleship, four of them come from this little town.
+I mean, how amazing, a little town, just this little village, little fishing village on the northeast shore of Galilee and four of their young guys, four of the young men from their little town are the apostles of the Messiah, the long awaited Messiah, been awaited for since the promise of Genesis 3:15, that a seed of a woman would come and bruise the serpent's head, all human history waits for this and when He finally comes and picks only twelve for the unique role of apostleship, four of them come from this little town.
 You would have thought that little town would have been so thrilled, so ecstatic that they would have embraced not only those four and the message they preached and the miracles they did, but the Messiah they represented.
-Well they didn't,
+Well they didn't.

 Well anyway, let's go back to chapter 9.
 Jesus went there.
 That was about four miles across the corner of the lake by boat.
-The lake kind of, you know, has a turn in a track, it's kind of curved at the top, you could sail across there about four miles.
+The lake kind of, you know, has a like turn in a track; it's kind of curved at the top.
+You could sail across there about four miles.
 And so that's what they did.
-And Jesus was seeking rest for Himself and for His Apostles.
+And Jesus was seeking rest for Himself and for His apostles.
 But then when they got there, the need for divine truth overtook the need for rest.
-Well they got a little bit of a rest, however long the boat ride took, that's a little rest.
+Well they got a little bit of a rest, however long the boat ride took.
+That's a little rest.
 And they probably had a little picnic as they went.
-In verse 11, "But the multitudes were aware of this," there they are.
+In verse 11, "But the multitudes were aware of this," so there they are.
 When you can heal people, you can't get rid of them.
 "The multitudes were aware of this, and followed Him."
+It’s an eight-mile run.
 This was the first Capernaum 8K run, or whatever, a little Capernaum marathon.
 You can just see those people.
 Somebody on the shore said, "I saw them go, I saw them go, I know where they're going."
 Listen to how Mark records it.
 Mark chapter 6 will...I'll read a couple of verses.
 Verse 30, "The apostles gathered together with Jesus, reported them all they done and taught.
 He said, 'Come away by yourselves to a lonely place and rest a while.'"
 That was the whole idea, let's rest.
 "So they went away in a boat, verse 32, to a lonely place by themselves.
-And the people saw them going and may recognize them," which means they were trying to be unrecognizable.
+And the people saw them going and many recognized them," which means they were trying to be unrecognizable.
 "And they ran there together on foot from all the cities and got there ahead of them."
-Oh, they're pulling the little boat into the shore and here they are, thousands of then, all panting from having run eight miles.
+Oh, they're pulling the little boat into the shore and here they are; thousands of them, all panting from having run eight miles.

 You know, you wouldn't be unkind to Jesus if He said, "Hey, I'm not going to deal with this, let's get back in the boat and go somewhere else."
-You'd understand that, I would understand that.
-But that's not the heart of God and it says in verse 11, "The multitudes who were aware of this followed Him," we read they're waiting on the shore, it says, "And welcoming them..."
-Welcoming them....why?
+You'd understand that.
+I would understand that.
+But that's not the heart of God and it says in verse 11, "The multitudes who were aware of this followed Him."
+We read they're waiting on the shore, it says, "And welcoming them..."
+Welcoming them.
+Why?
 I mean, why does He keep exposing Himself to the shallowness?
 Because He knows there is some good soil, right?
 Why?
-Mark 6:34, "Because He had compassion on the multitude, because He saw them as sheep not having a...what?...shepherd."
+Mark 6:34, "Because He had compassion on the multitude, because He saw them as sheep not having a (what?) shepherd."
 They didn't have any shepherds.
 False religion has no shepherds.
-And so the people are just lost...lost.
+And so, the people are just lost, lost.
 They don't have any leaders who would lead them to green pastures and still waters.
 They didn't have any leaders that would bind up their wounds and take care of them.
 He just had so much compassion on them.
-That's the heart of God, apodechomai,you know, He just welcomed them, He just received them, opened His arms up and took them in.
+That's the heart of God, splagchnizomai, you know, He just welcomed them, He just received them, opened His arms up and took them in.
 Sure it was food they wanted after today, right now it was miracles they wanted, but it was truth they needed.
-And so it says in verse 11, "He began speaking to them about the Kingdom of God."
-Always the Kingdom of God, always the Kingdom of God, never the kingdom of men, never the political issue, always the Kingdom of God, whether He's chapter 4 verse 43, chapter 8 verses 1 and 2, chapter 11 verse 20 here, in Acts after the resurrection, 40 days, He spoke concerning the Kingdom of God.
-Always that God has a Kingdom, that it's a Kingdom of righteousness, that you can enter that Kingdom if you confess your sins, repent, and believe in Me, that's always His message that the Kingdom is eternal and that by faith in Jesus Christ you'll be rescued from the kingdom of Satan, the kingdom of darkness, and be placed into the Kingdom of God.
+And so it says in verse 11, "He began speaking to them about the kingdom of God."
+Always the kingdom of God, always the kingdom of God, never the kingdom of men, never the political issue, always the kingdom of God, whether He's chapter 4 verse 43, chapter 8 verses 1 and 2, chapter 11 verse 20 here, in Acts after the resurrection, forty days, He spoke concerning the kingdom of God.
+Always that God has a kingdom, that it's a kingdom of righteousness, that you can enter that kingdom if you confess your sins, repent, and believe in Me, that's always His message that the kingdom is eternal and that by faith in Jesus Christ you'll be rescued from the kingdom of Satan, the kingdom of darkness, and be placed into the kingdom of God.
 That's the message and Jesus gave the message.
 He has compassion on their souls as well as their body.
-He has...this is the compassion of God, it even touches us at the point of our need for rest and it goes profoundly to the other and more important issue of our need for truth.
+He has...This is the compassion of God.
+It even touches us at the point of our need for rest and it goes profoundly to the other and more important issue of our need for truth.
 Jesus was so compassionate that even their shallowness, even their superficiality, even their indulgence couldn't stop Him from caring.
-He cared that people had rest when they were weary, and He also, and more importantly, had the truth when they were ignorant.
+He cared that people had rest when they were weary, and He also, and more importantly, cared that they had the truth when they were ignorant.

-I don't go anywhere in the world without thinking that and wandering around all over Italy, Sicily, Southern Italy, Northern Italy, big cities, small cities, towns, villages, everywhere we went, just keep looking and seeing people, sheep without a shepherd.
+I don't go anywhere in the world without thinking that and wandering around all over Italy, Sicily, southern Italy, northern Italy, big cities, small cities, towns, villages, everywhere we went, you just keep looking and seeing people, sheep without a shepherd.
 A whole religious system, but no shepherds, lost sheep, and your heart is just wracked with compassion.
 You want to proclaim the truth.
 I can't proclaim the truth.
-Oh, they want to go on the radio, they're looking for Johvanni(?)
-MacArthur somewhere who can, you know, be my voice over there and teach the Word of God.
+Oh, they want to go on the radio.
+They're looking for Giovanni MacArthur somewhere who can, you know, be my voice over there and teach the Word of God.
 But the best we can do is train the leaders who can, train the people who can.
 So we'll try to find some real shepherds for these places in the world, but all over the world, you understand that, as Christians that's the range of compassion, it goes all the way from the small little issues like weariness to the bigger issues of life, like suffering and sickness and death to the really big issue of life which is our eternal soul.
-This is what drew the compassion of Christ, this is what should draw our compassion.
+This is what drew the compassion of Christ.
+This is what should draw our compassion.
 More next week as we get to the miracle itself.

-Father, thank You for inviting us into the history of this incredible account by putting all of it in the Scriptures.
+Father, thank You, for inviting us into the history of this incredible account by putting all of it in the Scriptures.
 We thank You that we have such complete account of it in the four gospels so that we get a full understanding of this monumental event.
-Before we look at the explosion of power, before we talk about that, how we are almost stunned to come face-to-face with Your compassion and even the miracle of power is...simply a way to give people a meal and we're stunned by the fact that so much power would be expressed just to feed some hungry people.
+Before we look at the explosion of power, before we talk about that, how we are almost stunned to come face to face with Your compassion and even the miracle of power is...simply a way to give people a meal and we're stunned by the fact that so much power would be expressed just to feed some hungry people.
 But more than that, to prove to them beyond question that You could feed their hungry souls.
-That was the message, that You could give them eternal rest, eternal healing, eternal truth and that the hungering and thirsting that was deep in their hearts could ever be satisfied.
-We thank You that You are a God of compassion.
-We thank You that You are not like the gods that men and demon invent, that You are a God by nature a loving God, a saving God, a compassionate God, and that's manifest in Jesus Christ who even wept over the suffering physical and spiritual that He saw.
+That was the message, that You could give them eternal rest, eternal healing, eternal truth and that the hungering and thirsting that was deep in their hearts could forever be satisfied.
+And we thank You that You are a God of compassion.
+We thank You that You are not like the gods that men and demon invent, that You are a God by nature a loving God, a saving God, a compassionate God, and that's manifest in Jesus Christ, who even wept over the suffering, physical and spiritual, that He saw.
 Give us His heart as we represent Him in the world today.
 We pray in His name.
 Amen.